FAIR2-for-research-software/FAIR4RS-Packaging/episodes/releasing.md

 :::::::::::::::::::::::::::::::::::::: questions

+- What does releasing software mean?

 - How can you prepare your software for releasing and publishing on different platforms?
-- How can GitHub's automation tools help with publishing your software?
-- What are the benefits of publishing your software on PyPI and ORDA?

 ::::::::::::::::::::::::::::::::::::::::::::::::

 ::::::::::::::::::::::::::::::::::::: objectives

 - Understand the significance of releasing and publishing your software in the context of FAIR4RS.

-- Learn how to publish your software to PyPI and The University of Sheffield's ORDA repository.
+- Learn what other files and data can be released alongside the software.

 ::::::::::::::::::::::::::::::::::::::::::::::::